The Space Law Review: International Telecommunication Union and Access to Spectrum

 WRCs are held approximately every three to four years, and have the power to amend the Radio Regulations according to specific agenda items that are identified by the preceding WRC.

 The pressure on access to spectrum for satellite operators, for the growing number of satellite applications, is becoming more intense.
 We can expect greater attention to spectrum issues, including access to spectrum, moving forward.

-1 Joanne Wheeler MBE is the managing partner and Vicky Jeong is an associate at Alden Legal Limited.
+1 Joanne Wheeler MBE is the managing partner at Alden Legal Limited.

 2 Region 1 comprises Europe, Africa, the former Soviet Union, Mongolia and the Middle East west of the Persian Gulf, including Iraq.
 Region 2 covers the Americas, including Greenland, and certain eastern Pacific Islands.
 Region 3 contains most of the non-former Soviet Union Asian countries east of and including Iran and most of Oceania.